Laravel-Backpack/docs/6.x/crud-uploaders.md

 <a name="handling-uploaders-in-relationship-fields"></a>
 ### Handling uploads in relationship fields

+**IMPORTANT**: Please make sure you are **NOT** casting the uploaders attributes in your model.
+If you need a casted attribute to work with the values somewhere else, please create a different attribute that copies the uploader attribute value and manually cast it how you need it.

-Some relationships require additional configuration to properly work with the Uploaders.
+Some relationships require additional configuration to properly work with the Uploaders, here are some examples:

 - **`BelongsToMany`**

-In this relationships, you should create a Pivot model where Uploaders register their events.
+In this relationships, you should add the upload fields to the `withPivot()` method and create a Pivot model where Uploaders register their events.
+[Laravel Docs - Pivot Models](https://laravel.com/docs/10.x/eloquent-relationships#defining-custom-intermediate-table-models)

 Take for example an `Article` model has a `BelongsToMany` relationship defined with `Categories` model: